My shopping cart

-5. How can we – as buyers – know that we are buying sustainable and cruelty-free perfumes since perfumes don’t have INCI (as the cosmetics do) written in the bottles?
+Question: How can we, as buyers, know that we are buying sustainable and cruelty-free perfumes since perfumes don’t have INCI (as the cosmetics do) written in the bottles?

 As a regular consumer, we don’t.
 This subject is not easy to explore and the truth is not always out there.

 Question: This is one of the main issues, isn’t it?
 A perfume’s ingredient is a secret like a special family recipe, so it is difficult to know which kind of product we are buying.
 Is this going to change?
 Is there some organism responsible for inspection?